chriserin/display-nodes/README.md

 - [ ] Read/Display explain without analyze
 - [ ] Use connection to run sql file
 - [ ] Store SQL file and json together
+- [ ] Anchor stat indicator to the right